trampgeek/moodle-qtype_coderunner/Readme.md

 question author.
 The HTML will usually include data entry fields such as html input and text area elements and it is the values that the user enters into these fields that constitutes the student answer.
 The HTML can also include JavaScript in `<script>` elements.

+The HTML to use in the answer area must be provided as the contents of either the `globalextra` field  or the `prototypeextra` field (see UI parameters below) in the question authoring form.

+The CodeRunner-relevant HTML elements are required to have a name and the class 'coderunner-ui-element'.
+They also need to support a call to the jquery *val()* method to get their values.
+HTML *input*, *select* and *textarea* elements are the most commonly used.
+If an element lacks a *val* method, jquery *valHooks* can be used to define one.

+Care must be taken when using the HTML UI to avoid using field names that conflict with any other named HTML elements in the page.
+It is recommended that a prefix of some sort, such as `crui_` (for "CodeRunner UI"), be used with all names.

-Although very powerful, the mechanism is complex and there are several pitfalls.
+Although very powerful, and capable of implementing almost any custom user interface, the mechanism is complex and there are several pitfalls.
 Caveat emptor!

-When the answer is submitted by the student, the UI extracts the values of all UI elements within the HTML that have the class 'coderunner-ui-element'.
-Each such element
-is expected to have a 'name' attribute as well and (name, value) pairs of all such elements are used to construct a single JSON object which is copied into the underlying textarea answerbox and returned as the answer.
-Since multiple UI elements can have the same name, the values in the JSON represention of the answer are always lists.
-Each list contains all the values, in document order, of the results of calling the jquery val() method in turn on each of the UI elements with that name.
-This means that at least input, select and textarea elements are supported.
-Twig macros are provided to simplify entry of those elements; see [this section](#twig-macros).

-The author is responsible for checking the compatibility of any other elements entered using raw HTML with jquery's val() method.
-If an element lacks a *val* method, jquery *valHooks* can be used to define one.

-The HTML to use in the answer area must be provided as the contents of the `globalextra` field in the question authoring form.

-Care must be taken when using the Html UI to avoid using field names that conflict with any other named HTML elements in the page.
-It is recommended that a prefix of some sort, such as `crui_`, be used with all names.
+#### UI parameters

+    1. enable_in_editor.
+By default, when editing questions the UI manages both the question answer and answer-preload fields.
+While this is by far the most user-friendly way to operate, it doesn't allow for the use of Twig in those fields, since Twig processing takes place on the server, not in JavaScript in the client.
+If you wish to use Twig you must set this UI parameter to false.
+Default: true.

+    1. html_src.
+This parameter specifies where the HTML code comes from.
+       It must be either "globalextra" to get the code from the current question or "prototypeextra" to get it from the question's prototype prototypeextra field.

+    1. sync_interval_secs.
+This sests the time interval in seconds between calls to sync the UI contents serialisation back into the question answer.
+0 for no such auto-syncing.

+#### Serialisation

+The STUDENT_ANSWER is a JSON object with an attribute for every name used by CodeRunner-relevant elements within the HTML.
+Since multiple HTML elements can have the same name, the *value* of each named attribute is a *list* of strings, not a single string.
+The strings are in DOM order.
+Each individual value is extracted using the jquery *val()* method.

+As a trivial example, if the HTML supplied by the question author in the globalextra field were simply:

+    <input type="text" name="crui_input" class="coderunner-ui-element"
+     placeholder="Enter the word 'floodle' here">

+and the student entered 'floodle' in the text area as instructed, the serialisation would be

+    {"crui_input":["floodle"]}

-When authoring a question that uses the Html UI, the answer and answer preload fields are by default also controlled by the UI.
+When authoring a question that uses the HTML UI, the answer and answer preload fields are by default also controlled by the UI.
 While this is most user-friendly presentation, it does not allow you to include Twig code in those fields.
 If you need to use Twig there, you must turn off the use of the UI within the question